It’s not easy to get banned from a cruise line but it happens a lot more than you’d think.

 All parties involved in this incident were definitely on the ship at the time but there are a few questions about what happened.

-P&O have a strict no costume policy and they apparently booked this cruise because of the policy.
+P&O have a strict no-costume/ fancy dress policy -and they had booked this cruise because of the policy.
 A confrontation occurred that got violent.

 I’m not 100% sure if the people involved in this incident were banned from cruising with P&O again but they were arrested, and usually, if you do something on board that gets you arrested, the cruise line won’t want you back.